How To Learn More About Plants Here?

-You can view and search a detailed list of plants that are found in Redwood National and State Parks by visiting the CalFlora online database.
+You can view and search a detailed list of plants that are found in Redwood National and State Parks by visiting the CalFlora online database. iNaturalist is a great mobile app for identifying plants.

 Only the toughest survive.
 Their stunted size and wind-pruned shapes bear witness to an ongoing bout with the parks' harshest environment.